salesforce/CodeTF/README.md

 ### Extract Code Attributes

-We also provide interface to extract the code attributes easily.
-Below is the sample to extract the function name of a python function:
+CodeTF provides an interface to easily extract code attributes.
+The following is a sample for extracting the function name of a Python function:

 ```python
 from codetf.code_ultilities import load_code_attributes_extractor